edburtnieks-private/portfolio/content/posts/auszra-research.md

 ## ❔ Asking the initial questions

 After doing some brief research and writing down the notes about the language learning method, we can start asking some questions to help us narrow down the scope, features.
 It's important to not think about all the features from the technical and implementation side.
-We can start thinking and keep some brief ideas in the back of our mind, but that's not the goal.
+We can start thinking and keep some brief ideas in the back of our minds, but that's not the goal.
 Asking these initial questions will help us to do that in the future as well as shape the content.

-In short, by answering these questions we will learn about our potential users, that in turn will help us identify their problems and creating the solutions to solve those problems.
+In short, by answering these questions we will learn about our potential users, which in turn will help us identify their problems and create solutions to solve those problems.

-Remember that we can always come back to this and add or modify the answers as new ideas come to mind later on.
-In fact we will come back to this later.
+We can always come back to this and add or modify the answers as new ideas come to mind later on.
 But it's important to get started and have at least some simple foundation.

 Okay, let's start by asking some questions.

-### 1. Who will be using the website / application?
+### 1. Who will be using the website, application?

 Well...someone who wants to learn a new language.

 ### 2. How people will find the website?

-It is helpful to think before hand on how our users will actually end up at our website.
+It is helpful to think beforehand on how our users will actually end up on our website.

 * Search online
 * Word of mouth
-* See it from external source
+* See it from an external source
     * Content creator
     * Review
     * Social media

 ### 3. What people will do on the website?
 What goal do they have?

 Again, we don't want to dig into the features and implementation details at this point.
-Instead we think about what our users might expect to be able to do and achieve, once they land on our website.
+Instead, we think about what our users might expect to be able to do and achieve, once they land on our website.

 * Get to know and learn about this specific method of learning a new language
 * See clear steps and be guided each step of the way